ian-IBCIRL/IB-PP5-MVP/README.md

 * [Back to table of contents](#table-of-contents)
 * [Back to top of README.md](#policyshop)

-Testing was divided into different sections to ensure everything was tested individually with test cases developed for each area.
+Testing is in different sections and individually tested with test cases developed for each function.

-I managed to get automated testing to work for Profiles and FAQs models.
+I managed to get [automated](https://github.com/ian-IBCIRL/IB-PP5-MVP/blob/main/docs/testing/TESTING.md#automated-testing) testing to work [here](https://github.com/ian-IBCIRL/IB-PP5-MVP/blob/main/docs/testing/TESTING.md#automated-testing) for Profiles and FAQs models.

-I will continue to develop automated testing and continue to check coverage.
+I will continue to develop [automated](https://github.com/ian-IBCIRL/IB-PP5-MVP/blob/main/docs/testing/TESTING.md#automated-testing) testing and continue to check coverage.

 Details of the [testing](/docs/testing/TESTING.md) procedures and methodology can be found in the testing.md file [here](/docs/testing/TESTING.md)